Si-ja/SortingAPI/README.md

 ## Notices

 * The DataManipulator class might not necessarily go into the Controllers section, but this happened due to a bit different planning in the implementation strategy.
 If code refactoring would have been done, most likely to avoid much hassle, but make the code a bit easier to maintain - it would be more appropriate to put the said class in one of the folders in the Scripts section.
+* Do please notice that the builds are not provided for utilization (i.e. no .exe files with the project).
+This is done to only operate with the scrippted code files.
+If you make a build, do please make modifications to how you determine where your logs.txt file will be stored.
+With the current solution, in the class SortingController.cs there is a variable `private readonly string pathToLogs = "UserLogs\\log.txt";` that indicates that user's inputs are saved with the text file at a particular path.
+Though good for testing purposes, this will not fly with the deployment build.
+Do note that you will have to address this.
 * The created API also has a swagger interface, which means that you can test and play around with API endpoints, without really being concerned how to enter the data into a browser window or through a `curl` command.
 They look something as follows:

 ![](https://github.com/Si-ja/SortingAPI/blob/main/VisualsDemo/Swagger.png "Swagger")